You'll need an environmental permit if you do industrial activities that have the potential to cause pollution.

-Under Environmental Permitting Regulations 2010, industrial activities that have the potential to cause air pollution are required to hold permits.
+Under Environmental Permitting (England and Wales) Regulations 2016, industrial activities that have the potential to cause pollution are required to hold permits.

 The permits have conditions that protect the environment through the use of agreed industry-wide ‘Best Available Techniques’, which are published by the Government’s Department for Environment, Food & Rural Affairs.

 Some permits are issued by Bristol City Council whilst others are issued by the Environment Agency.

 The Council currently regulates over 100 processes listed below, ranging from petrol service stations to manufacturing plants, with additional information being held on a public register.

 Officers work closely with industry to help improve environmental performance and to ensure compliance with regulations.